Financial Security for Women: Building Confidence and Protecting Your Future

 How Women Can Build Confidence With Money

 Be present in financial meetings.
 Don’t leave conversations about money to your partner or advisor alone.
-Ask questions and make sure explanations are clear.
+Ask questions and ensure explanations are clear.

 Plan for long-term care.
 Consider what would happen if a health issue prevented you from living independently.
 Think about costs, family support, and options like assisted living or in-home care.